Search For Fuel Injectors That Fit Your Vehicle

 💨

-Leaking injectors that dump excess fuel into cylinders create rich combustion conditions, producing black smoke from the tailpipe and a strong gasoline odor in the exhaust.
-This is most noticeable during acceleration or when the engine is under load.
-The smell may also be apparent inside the cabin with the windows down.
-This condition wastes fuel and can damage the catalytic converter.
+Leaking injectors that dump excess fuel into cylinders create rich combustion conditions, resulting in black smoke from the exhaust and a strong gasoline smell.
+This is particularly noticeable during startup or acceleration.
+The unburned fuel can also contaminate engine oil and damage downstream emission components.

 ⚠️